Sunday, June 05, 2011

 "Does a cigarette these days even have tobacco?"
 I called back.

 The man paused.
 I sensed a chuckle.
-Perhaps the aha! tables had turned.

 On my way out, I entered the administrative building.
 Staff member Anne Tremblay-Pedersen was wrapping up for the day.